 Will my child go to school while in Close to Home?

-Can my child go home or receive visits or phone calls while s/he is in a residential program?
+Can my child go home or receive visits or phone calls while in a residential program?

 Youth may make phone calls to their family while in Close to Home.
 NSP placed youth may also have the opportunity to go home for a day or overnight visit with the permission of the provider.
 They can also receive visits from approved family members.

-Who can I talk to if I have a problem with the program?
+Who can I talk to if I have a question or concern about the program or my child's care?

-Your child’s assigned PPS can respond to any questions or concerns you have.
-You can also speak with an ACS Residential Care Advocate by calling the ACS helpline directly at (212) 676-9421.
+Your child’s assigned Placement and Permanency Specialist (PPS) can respond to any questions or concerns you have.
+You can also contact the ACS Office of Advocacy by calling the ACS helpline at (212) 676-9421.

 What are my child’s obligations once they are released from the residential placement program into aftercare?